Your home insurance company may think Fido is too ferocious.

 Deborah Becker, an agent for State Farm in Eau Claire, Wis., says she gains a lot of clients from other insurers because State Farm does not refuse coverage based on a dog’s breed.
 The exception is Ohio, which has determined that the pit bull meets the definition of a "vicious dog."
 State Farm doesn't provide home insurance coverage for owners of pit bulls in Ohio.

-An alternative: Pet liability insurance
+Pet liability insurance an option

 Pet owners who don't qualify for dog bite coverage under traditional home insurance policies can seek liability insurance, which is available from specialty insurers.
 Pet liability insurance covers the cost of damage, injury or death caused by a pet.